Lego Racers 2: Sequel

-Electronic Arts, which signed a contract with Lego Software (formerly Lego Media, later renamed to Lego Interactive) to co-published their titles in December 2001, revealed their line-up for E3 2002, again held in May, which firstly covered Drome Racers (known in development as Lego Racers 3), a successor to the Lego Racers series, again developed by Attention to Detail.
+Electronic Arts, which signed a contract with Lego Software (formerly Lego Media, later renamed to Lego Interactive) to co-publish their titles in December 2001, revealed their line-up for E3 2002, which covered Drome Racers (known in development as Lego Racers 3), a successor to the Lego Racers series, again developed by Attention to Detail.
 Microsoft Windows and PlayStation 2 versions of the game were shown at E3 and ECTS.
 The game did not pick up the story of either of the two predecessors, and focused more heavily on tracks based around Lego Technic sets, rather than various themes.
 The game was released in November 2002, but to lesser acclaim.
-The game was panned by critics who thought that the game was lacking features that were essential to the first two games, such as building your own driver and vehicle from Lego bricks, though others considered Drome Racers to be its own title outside the Lego Racers, and present a solid gameplay and visual appeal individually.
+The game was panned by critics who thought that the game was lacking features that were essential to the first two games, such as building your own driver and vehicle from Lego bricks, though others considered Drome Racers to be its own title outside Lego Racers, and presents solid gameplay and visual appeal individually.
 Attention to Detail went into liquidation on August 28, 2003, just shortly before the release of Drome Racers port to GameCube.